rheiland/xml2jupyter/README.md

 Many scientific simulation packages use text-based configuration files to provide parameter values and run at the command line without a graphical interface.
 Manually editing these files to explore how different values affect a simulation can be burdensome for technical users, and impossible to use for those with other scientific backgrounds. xml2jupyter is a Python package that addresses these scientific bottlenecks.
 It provides a mapping between configuration files, formatted in the Extensible Markup Language (XML), and Jupyter widgets.

 Using a [PhysiCell](http://physicell.mathcancer.org/) XML configuration file, this tool lets you generate a graphical user interface (GUI) consisting of [Jupyter widgets](https://ipywidgets.readthedocs.io/en/stable/index.html).
-The `xml2jupyter.py` Python script provides a core component of the GUI by generating a panel (Jupyter `Tab`) of custom model parameter widgets.
+The `xml2jupyter.py` Python script provides a core component of the GUI by generating two panels (Jupyter `Tab`s) of custom model parameter widgets.
 The other Python scripts in this repository are static; all together, they provide a self-contained Jupyter notebook GUI tailored to a custom PhysiCell simulator.
 While the project is specific to PhysiCell, the basic idea of generating Jupyter widgets can be extended to other text-based configuration files.

 We realize the name "xml2jupyter" is somewhat generic.
 We wanted a name that was descriptive, but also concise and, besides, its functionality can (and most likely will) be extended well beyond what is possible in the initial release - to generate custom parameter widgets for a PhysiCell configuration file.